-(Last Updated on : 20/05/2014)
+(Last Updated on : 19-07-2019)

 , and do not further subdivide their asanas into any other category.
-Meditative asanas are those that aid in the yogi's meditative and concentration practices, and often involve a comfortable, straight-backed pose that allows the practitioner to sit or stand still while meditating.
+Meditative asanas are those that aid in the yogis meditative and concentration practices, and often involve a comfortable, straight-backed pose that allows the practitioner to sit or stand still while meditating.
 Cultural asanas are called as such because they form part of a physical culture, developing and maintaining the muscles at optimal strength and flexibility.
-More on the classifications follow.

 Many classic Yogic texts mention 84 Classic Yoga Asanas

-Patanjali's Yoga Sutra does not mention even a single asana by name, merely specifying the characteristics of a good asana, and it does not attribute any postures to Shiva.
+does not mention even a single asana by name, merely specifying the characteristics of a good asana, and it does not attribute any postures to Shiva.
 Later yoga texts however, do mention the 84 Classic Asanas and associate them with Shiva.
+The Goraksha Samhita or Goraksha Paddhathi is considered the oldest extant Hatha Yogic text, and describes the origin of the 84 classic asanas.
 The Hatha Yoga Pradipika

-specifies that of these 84, the first four i.e. the Siddhasana
+specifies that of these 84 asanas, the first four i.e. the Siddhasana

 are highly important.
-In the The Shiva Samhita the third and fourth asanas are different; namely the Ugrasana
+In the Shiva Samhita the third and fourth asanas are different; namely the Ugrasana

 and the Swastikasana

 , the practitioner loses control over the muscles of the body.
 Initially, people find it difficult to sit in one asana for a long period.
 However, through regular practice, the legs and hips become flexible enough to comfortably maintain a steady posture.
-Some of the meditation asanas include Sukhasana
+Some of the meditative asanas include Sukhasana

-are meant for culturing the body and mind.
+Cultural Asanas are meant for culturing the body and mind.
 These postures are primarily aimed at maintaining an ideal balance between strength and flexibility in the body muscles, thereby keeping the body healthy.
 Most of the Yoga Asanas come under the contemporary classification of cultural postures.
 Cultural Yoga Asanas keep the circulatory system in efficient condition, which ensure constant supply of proper nourishment and of the internal secretions of the endocrine glands, elements necessary for nourishment of tissues.
 Thyroid, pituitary and the pineal glands are kept active by Yoga asanas like Sirsasana

 and Ardha Matsyendrasana